Kitetags terms and definitions

 Kitetag Group A container for one or more Kitetags that share the same KDS and KI.
 Every Kitetag belongs to exactly one group.
 When you change a group’s settings, all tags in that group update instantly.
 See the Kitetag Groups guide.

 Kitetag Interaction (KI) The configuration that defines what happens when a Kitetag is tapped.
-A KI connects a tag’s data to an App and controls the response.
-You create KIs using the Interaction Builder.
+An interaction can be a single action (URL redirect, vCard, etc.) or a step-based flow.
+You build interactions with the Interaction Builder.
 See the interactions guide.

 Near Field Communication (NFC) A short-range wireless technology that lets two devices exchange data when they are within a few centimeters of each other.
 Kitetags use NFC to communicate with smartphones.
 See How NFC works.